-Most Victorian state vaccination centres are by appointment only, so you must book before going in.
+Yes, all major Victorian state hubs are offering walk-up vaccinations.
 Occasionally, pop-up vaccination centres may be established as needed, and these may accept walk-ins.
 Drive-through vaccination centres also require a booking – call 1800 675 398 to book or book online.

 How can I get tested?

 You can find your nearest testing site via the Victorian government's coronavirus website.
 The map allows you to distinguish between walk-in, drive-through and testing sites that require a booking.

 You must get tested as soon as you experience any symptoms, no matter how mild.
 These include:

 -chills or sweats